elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-can-you-verify-the-routing-table-on-a-router.md

 url: /learn/computer-science/questions/how-can-you-verify-the-routing-table-on-a-router
 score: -1.0
 related_article1:
-    id: 165673
+    id: 165670
+    title: >-
-    title: Which command saves the current configuration on a router?
+        What is the purpose of configuring SSH access on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/which-command-saves-the-current-configuration-on-a-router
+    url: /learn/computer-science/questions/what-is-the-purpose-of-configuring-ssh-access-on-a-router
 related_article2:
-    id: 165678
+    id: 165679
-    title: How do you secure console access on a router?
+    title: >-
+        What is the function of the 'ip default-gateway' command on a switch?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-secure-console-access-on-a-router
+    url: /learn/computer-science/questions/what-is-the-function-of-the-ip-defaultgateway-command-on-a-switch
 related_article3:
-    id: 165684
+    id: 165672
-    title: What is the significance of monitoring link status in network management?
+    title: >-
+        What command is used to display a legal notification message on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-monitoring-link-status-in-network-management
+    url: /learn/computer-science/questions/what-command-is-used-to-display-a-legal-notification-message-on-a-router
 related_article4:
-    id: 165679
+    id: 165669
-    title: What is the function of the 'ip default-gateway' command on a switch?
+    title: >-
+        How can you secure privileged EXEC mode on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-function-of-the-ip-defaultgateway-command-on-a-switch
+    url: /learn/computer-science/questions/how-can-you-secure-privileged-exec-mode-on-a-router
 related_article5:
-    id: 165678
+    id: 165680
-    title: How do you secure console access on a router?
+    title: >-
+        Which command provides a brief overview of the status of all interfaces on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-secure-console-access-on-a-router
+    url: /learn/computer-science/questions/which-command-provides-a-brief-overview-of-the-status-of-all-interfaces-on-a-router
 ---

 &nbsp;